alexQiSong/scSTEM/README.md

 ```R
 devtools::install_github("alexQiSong/scSTEM")
 ```
 5. Finally, we need to install docker/singularity to run trajectory inference tool.
-If you are a MAC/windows user, install Docker by: [Docker for MAC](https://docs.docker.com/desktop/mac/install/) or [Docker CE for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
+If you are a MAC/windows user, install Docker by: [Docker for MAC](https://docs.docker.com/desktop/mac/install/) or [Docker CE for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
+Otherwise, for linux user, [singularity](https://sylabs.io/docs/) is recommended.
 ### 2.2 Solution two: more steps, manual installation of all depedencies.
 scSTEM works with R version 4.1.0 or higher (https://cran.r-project.org/).
 We would recommend installing Rstudio to interact with R in an easy-to-use GUI (https://www.rstudio.com/). scSTEM also relies on several key R packages that need to be manually installed:
 - devtools